GFCI & AFCI Outlets in Broomfield, Colorado Springs, Denver, Fort Collins, and the Surrounding Area

 The average home has incredible amounts of power running through it, used to keep all kinds of different appliances and systems going.
 Unfortunately, having that much power running through the walls can cause some serious problems under the wrong circumstances.
-A power surge or short circuit at the wrong time can cause electrocution, a house fire, and all kinds of other issues.
+A power surge or short circuit at the wrong time can cause electrocution, a house fire, and other serious issues.

 It’s highly recommended that you take all steps necessary to protect against these issues.
-That’s why Cooper Heating & Cooling, Inc. offers a full range of GFCI and AFCI outlet services.
-If you need an outlet installed repaired, maintained, or replaced, we can help you out.
-Call today to schedule an appointment.
+That’s why Cooper Heating & Cooling offers a full range of GFCI and AFCI outlet services.
+If you need an outlet installed or repaired, we can help you out!

 What are GFCI and AFCI Outlets?

 GFCI and AFCI outlets are designed to monitor and adjust electrical currents in the system.
 GFCI (Ground Fault Circuit Interrupter) outlets monitor the electrical current running through them at all time.
 If the current suddenly starts to surge, as, in the case of accidental electrocution, the GFCI detects it and breaks the circuit to prevent more electricity from flowing.
 This can be lifesaving in some circumstances.

 AFCI (Arc Fault Circuit Interrupter) outlets are similar to GFCI outlets but are focused internally.
 A short in the electrical wiring can throw off sparks, making it far more likely for a house fire to ignite.
 An AFCI outlet monitors the flow of electricity through the circuit.
 If a short circuit occurs in the wiring connected to the AFCI, the outlet will shut down the circuit in order to prevent any problems.